harel-coffee/ABE_NonCoding_functional_score-auto/per_A_base_score/HbF_score_classification/README.md

 `python feature_extraction.py`

-This will output `ML_data.csv`, which contains motif-footprint features, DeepSEA, CADD, and DNA sequences (for gkm-SVM).
+This will output `ML_data.csv`, which contains motif-footprint features, DeepSEA, CADD, and DNA sequences (for LS-GKM).

 `python main_classification.py`